 Definitions and Terms

-Air Interface Protocol (AIP): A set of rules defining how two DPP terminals communicate with each other over the air.
+Air Interface Protocol (AIP): A set of rules defining how two DPP SSs communicate with each other over the air.

 Air Interface Resource (AIR): A two-dimensional entity with a frequency and a time range.
 Can be expressed in terms of slots.

-Air Interface Resource Manager (AIRM): An entity which may instruct a DPP terminal which AIRs can use for transmission.
+Air Interface Resource Manager (AIRM): An entity which may instruct a DPP SS which AIRs can use for transmission.

 CTS: Clear to Send